 On August 28, 1963, The Reverend Martin Luther King, Jr., an American activist, humanitarian, and pastor gave what would become one of the most famous speeches of all time and a defining moment in the Civil Rights Movement.
 The masterful address, usually known simply as I Have a Dream, was delivered at the Lincoln Memorial in front hundreds of thousands of people who had joined the “March on Washington.”
 If you’ve never watched the speech, or haven’t seen it in a while, please take a moment now to relive a bit of history and honor Martin Luther King, Jr. Day.
 And for extra points, follow the links in the post to read the speech in Japanese, Chinese, or Spanish!

-Interview with Michael & Ellen Robinson from Uncommon Dream on Learning Spanish & Raising Children Bilingually
+Uncommon Dream Co-Founders Michael & Ellen Robinson on Learning Spanish & Raising Children Bilingually

 Michael and Ellen Robinson first met in 2004 while they were studying Spanish in Mexico.
 Though Ellen had intended not to spend time with any other native English speakers while abroad, Michael’s charm and sufficient command of the Spanish language were enough to overcome her initial objections.
 They are now married, have two children, have visited 23 countries, and have lived abroad nine times.
 In the interview, they share key lessons they’ve learned while acquiring Spanish, living abroad, and raising children bilingually.